agsb/minute/README.md

 The good point ? it's a new overiew.

+## Mapped layouts

-Where is the keyboard mapped layouts ? https://github.com/agsb/minute/blob/main/Keymaps.md
+Where are the keyboard mapped layouts ? https://github.com/agsb/minute/blob/main/Keymaps.md
 # License

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]